codingandcommunity/Learn-With-Coding-And-Community/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/JessHua159/Learn-With-Coding-And-Community/blob/master/LICENSE) file for details.

 ## Acknowledgments
 * Inspiration